jowharshamshiri/tdal/README.md

 ## Conclusion

-YAMLang is a revolutionary framework that enables developers to build full-stack applications with minimal code.
+TDAL is a revolutionary framework that enables developers to build full-stack applications with minimal code.
 By focusing on configuration over code, it drastically reduces development time while maintaining flexibility for complex scenarios.

 The framework's core philosophy of "simplicity by default, complexity when needed" means that it can scale from simple prototypes to complex enterprise applications.

-We believe that YAMLang represents the future of application development, where developers can focus on business logic and user experience rather than boilerplate code.
+We believe that TDAL represents the future of application development, where developers can focus on business logic and user experience rather than boilerplate code.

 We're committed to building a framework that is: